-P83 Ms G King, Mr K Cox, Mr J Hagan, Mr B Hemmell and Ms L Hughes the problem, that there are so many signs and so many speed limit signs that people do not necessarily see them or they might see them but it might not register.
+Ms King: We have a raft of speed limits in Canberra.
+That may in fact be part of the problem-that there are so many signs and so many speed limit signs that people do not necessarily see them or they might see them but it might not register.
 But a speed limit itself is not enough.
-Our culture is a very car-oriented culture, entitled to drive, drive everywhere, not paying attention to what is going on.
-If the road or the street says drive fast, people tend to drive to what the street says.
+Our culture is a very car-oriented culture-entitled to drive, drive everywhere, not paying attention to what is going on-if the way our roads are designed and if the road or the street says drive fast, people tend to drive to what the street says.
 I presume you all drive.
 You would know that on some streets and roads it is very hard not to speed, because the visual and physical feedback you are getting, the signals you are getting say "Drive, drive fast, take this corner fast."